Deepen your understanding of the importance of graphic communication and immerse yourself in the technologies that are changing the industry.

 The MS degree in media arts and technology is a one-year program that concludes with a capstone project.
 Students develop relevant knowledge and skills with a technical emphasis and business-oriented approach.
 Students recognize new ways for operating and identifying emerging technologies to meet and exceed evolving market demands, and for becoming leaders in the improvements of cross-media products and processes.
 The program provides students with the ability to create meaningful and measurable changes in graphic communications through applied cross-media initiatives.
 The required capstone project allows students to develop and demonstrate in-depth knowledge in a specific topic area.
 Led by senior faculty, the capstone project is designed to prepare students to be innovators in the rapidly evolving media landscape.

-The capstone project requires students to develop and demonstrate extensive knowledge of a specific topic related to graphic communications.
-Students complete original work in the form of a number of methodologies, including experiments, comprehensive case studies, surveys, focus groups, and research analysis.
-Outcomes from this experience include innovation of a process, recognizing unmet customer needs, solving cross-media issues, or identifying resources required for business transformation or media solutions.
+The program requires a capstone project, which enables students to develop and demonstrate extensive knowledge in a specific topic related to graphic communications.
+Students complete original work through experiments, comprehensive case studies, surveys, focus groups, and research analysis.
+Outcomes from the capstone experience results in tangible solutions, such as the innovation of a process, recognizing unmet customer needs, solving cross-media issues, or identifying resources required for business transformation or media solutions.

 Students in RIT’s Media Arts and Technology MS program take a variety of courses during their rigorous, one-year curriculum.
 Courses in the degree were selected to give students immersive experiences...